-Both LCF and AT scenarios see increased investments, growing from \$0M in 2019 to \$2,172M and \$1,037M in 2050, respectively (Figure 57).
-The LCF scenario consistently processes higher investments in all years; however, both scenarios exhibit similar upward trends.
+Both LCF and AT scenarios see increased investments, growing from \$199M and \$4M in 2019 to \$3,323M and \$1,590M, respectively.
+While both scenarios exhibit similar upward trends, the LCF scenario processes higher investments in all years and throughout the period of analysis than the AT scenario.